Azure/usql/FAQ.md

 NOTE: because you may have a large amount in information in the debug column, you can use byte[] or string.
 Note that strings have a maximum size of 128KB.

+### Q: I am trying to load data I exported from SQL Server, but when I try to extract from the generated CSV file, I get encoding or invalid character errors.
+What do I need to do when exporting data from SQL Server to load into Azure Data Lake to process with U-SQL?

+First, you probably should look into using Azure Data Factory that has a lot of data movement options, including moving data from SQL Server into Azure Data Lake Storage and vice versa.

+If you want to export the data from SQL Server yourself, you should make sure that you get the right encoding.
+U-SQL's built-in extractors only support the following encodings: ASCII (7-bit), UTF-7, UTF-8, UTF-16 (aka Unicode) and UTF-32.
+So make sure you specify `-w` when using `bcp out` to generate the output in UTF-16 encoding.
+Then use the parameter `encoding:System.Encoding.Unicode` when extracting from the file.
+Or alternatively, transform the UTF-16 file into UTF-8 before loading it into the Azure Data Lake Storage account (see https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-load-polybase-guide/ for some examples on how to transform the data).

+## User-defined C# code: Inline C#, User-defined Functions, User-defined Operator Questions

-### Can I read/write files stored in ADLS or WASB using code that is running within a U-SQL User-defined Operator (UDO)?
+### Q: Can I read/write files stored in ADLS or WASB using code that is running within a U-SQL User-defined Operator (UDO)?

 No. This is disallowed.

+### Q: Can my U-SQL script make a network call to some other machine?

+No. This is explicitly disallowed and unsupported.

+For a specific scenario, please file a request at http://aka.ms/adlfeedback.

+## General U-SQL Questions

 ### Q: Can I get a single value back from a rowset?

-You may be trying to do something like ehat is shown below - and expect MaxDate to be a single scalar value
+You may be trying to do something like

     @MaxSize = SELECT MAX(Size) AS MaxSize FROM input;

+or

+    SELECT @MaxSize=MAX(Size) AS MaxSize FROM input;

+and expect `@MaxDate` to be a single scalar value.

 U-SQL does not support retrieving a single scalar value from a rowset.
 You can only retrieve another rowset.

-Thus, @MaxSize is not a value of type long, but instead is a rowset with a single row and a single column of type long called MaxSize.
+The second query above will result in a syntax error, while  `@MaxSize` in the first example is not a value of type long, but instead is a rowset with a single row and a single column of type long called `@MaxSize`.

 ### Q: How can I do something like Excel's AVERAGEIF( )?